pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  or an XPLM300 window that was not created using :func:`createWindowEx`), the units are pixels relative to the main X-Plane display.

- If, on the other hand, this is a new X-Plane 11-style window (compiled against the XPLM300 SDK and created using :func:`createWindowEx`), the units are global desktop boxels.
+ For X-Plane 11 and 12 windows (compiled against the XPLM300 SDK and created using :func:`createWindowEx`), the units are global desktop boxels.

  Returns (left, top, right, bottom)